Svalbard (band): 2014–2019: One Day All This Will End and It's Hard to Have Hope

-2020–2025: Label changes, When I Die, Will I Get Better? and The Weight of the Mask
+2020–2024: Label changes, When I Die, Will I Get Better? and The Weight of the Mask

 In early July 2020, Svalbard announced their third studio album When I Die, Will I Get Better? for a mid-September release through Holy Roar.
 Three weeks before the album's planned release, the band severed their ties and associations with Holy Roar due to the recent sexual misconduct allegations against its founder Alex Fitzpatrick.
 The band subsequently signed with Church Road Records and would release the album with them on September 25, as well as arrange refunds for people who preordered the album through Holy Roar.
 Metal Hammer named it as the 5th best metal album of 2020.
 On 11 December 2020, Svalbard played their last show with Heffernan, who wanted to concentrate on a career in graphic design, at the Kerrang!
 K!
 Pit in London.
 He was replaced by Matt Francis.

 On 28 June 2022, Svalbard signed to Nuclear Blast Records.
 As part of their signing to the label, Nuclear Blast acquired the rights to the band's albums released through Holy Roar.
 They released their fourth album, The Weight of the Mask, on 6 October 2023.

-2025–present: Disbandment and farewell tours
+2025–2026: Disbandment and farewell tours

-On 28 May, 2025, the band announced they would be disbanding in 2026 following some farewell tours and shows, starting with a UK tour in November 2025.
+On 28 May 2025, the band announced they would be disbanding in 2026 following some farewell tours and shows, starting with a UK tour in November 2025.
 In a statement to Metal Hammer, Cherry said that the split was amicable between Svalbard's members and cited the band's desire to avoid a creative slump and financial factors.
-She also said the band plans to release one final song.
+On 17 November 2025, the band released their final single, "If We Could Still Be Saved".
+In May 2026, Svalbard embarked on their final European tour and performed only ever North American concert at the Prepare the Ground festival in Toronto, Canada; in an interview with Heavy Stories, Cherry said that visa costs and customs issues had made it impossible for them to tour the continent.
+The band performed their final show at ArcTanGent on 19 August 2026.

 Musical style and influences

-Svalbard's sound has been primarily been described as post-hardcore and post-metal, as well as hardcore punk, crust punk, D-beat, melodic hardcore, black metal, "blackened hardcore" and post-rock.
+Svalbard's sound has been primarily been described as post-hardcore and post-metal, as well as screamo, hardcore punk, crust punk, D-beat, melodic hardcore, black metal, "blackened hardcore" and post-rock.
 (Note: Musical styles: